linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

    :inline-contents: True
    :level: 2

-   * They don't "waste" CPU cycles; system throughput is better than spin locks if context switch overhead is lower than medium spinning time
+   * They don't "waste" CPU cycles; system throughput is better then spin locks if context switch overhead is lower then medium spinning time

    * They can't be used in interrupt context

-   * They have a higher latency than spin locks
+   * They have a higher latency then spin locks

-Conceptually, the :c:func:`mutex_lock` operation is relatively simple: if the mutex is not acquired we can take the fast path via an atomic exchange operation:
+Conceptually, the :c:func:`mutex_lock` operation is relatively simple: if the mutex is not acquired we an take the fast path via an atomic exchange operation: